Is your inbox overwhelming? Mine too, and that’s why I unsubscribe from everything! How I decide what makes the cut, so it’s time to clean that inbox!

 Result: Less irrelevant email.
 The newest information is a Google search away when I’m ready to look for a new camera or implement a new idea.

-How I manage my subscriptions:
+How I manage my subscriptions (aka How I unsubscribe from everything):

 1. Find repeat email in inbox